wsdfhjxc/virtual-desktop-bar/README.md

 ## Known issues

+* "Error loading QML file" (see [here](https://github.com/wsdfhjxc/virtual-desktop-bar/issues/25#issuecomment-605633423) for a possible solution)
 * Virtual desktops are shared by all monitors (KWin's limitation)
 * Support for Plasma Wayland session isn't there yet (maybe some day)
-* The code behind this applet is a hot mess that begs for a sensible rewrite
+* The code behind this applet is a hot mess that begs for a rewrite (I'm a moron)
-* Dynamic virtual desktop management doesn't play nice with KWin tiling scripts (see below)
+* Dynamic virtual desktop management doesn't play nice with KWin scripts (see below)

-## Compatibility with KWin tiling scripts
+## Compatibility with KWin scripts

-If you want to use this applet with some KWin tiling scripts, they may not work correctly.
+If you want to use this applet with some KWin scripts (especially tiling scripts), they may not work correctly.
 However, this is only related to some non-standard features that Virtual Desktop Bar provides.
-I recommend reading [this document](KWIN.md) for more details and tips for KWin script developers which are interested in providing support for the plasmoid.
+I recommend reading [this document](KWIN.md) for more details and tips for KWin script developers who are interested in providing support for the plasmoid.

 ### Compatible scripts